URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base

 \section{Abstract}

-\uriel{} is a knowledge base offering geographical, phylogenetic, and typological vector representations for 7970 languages.
-It includes distance measures between these vectors for 4005 languages, which are accessible via the \langtovec{} tool.
+\uriel{} is a knowledge base offering geographical, phylogenetic, and typological vector representations for $7970$ languages.
+It includes distance measures between these vectors for $4005$ languages, which are accessible via the \langtovec{} tool.
 Despite being frequently cited, \uriel{} is limited in terms of linguistic inclusion and overall usability.
-To tackle these challenges, we introduce \uriel{+}, an enhanced version of \uriel{} and \langtovec{} addressing these limitations.
-In addition to expanding typological feature coverage for 2898 languages, \uriel{+} improves user experience with robust, customizable distance calculations to better suit the needs of the users.
+To tackle these challenges, we introduce \uriel{+}, an enhanced version of \uriel{} and \langtovec{} that addresses these limitations.
+In addition to expanding typological feature coverage for $2898$ languages, \uriel{+} improves the user experience with robust, customizable distance calculations to better suit the needs of users.
 These upgrades also offer competitive performance on downstream tasks and provide distances that better align with linguistic distance studies.
 The code is available at \url{https://github.com/Masonshipton25/URIELPlus}.